-- Customers are requested to be at the airport at least 2 hours prior to their domestic flight departure and 4 hours prior to their international flight to accommodate for any unforeseen delays in the processing time as part of the airport travel experience.
+- Customers are requested to be at the airport at least 2 hours prior to their domestic flight departure and 4 hours prior to their international flight to accommodate for any unforeseen delays in the processing time.

 - We recommend customers regularly make use of the hand sanitisers provided throughout the airport.
-You should be able to locate them at the entrance to the terminal building, check-in counters, boarding gates and on the aircraft stairs before entering the aircraft.
+You should be able to locate them at the entrance to the terminal building, check-in counters and boarding gates.

 Checking in for your flight

-- Customers are requested to use online check-in to reduce contact and queues at the check-in counter.
+- Customers are requested to use online check-in to reduce contact and queues at the check-in counters.

 - If you don’t have any bags to check-in, simply proceed to the Security gate.

-- kulula staff will be adhering to a ‘no touch policy’ on any customer documents or personal items, unless assisting passengers with special needs.
+- kulula staff will be adhering to a ‘no touch policy‘ on any customer documents or personal items, unless assisting passengers who have special needs.
 Please assist staff by visibly holding up your ID and lowering your mask when requested.

-- Remember to observe social distancing at check-in.
+- Remember to observe social distancing at check-in & throughout the airport terminal.